 The Middle East boasts a mix of fantastically preserved architecture, intriguing history, with some of the most stunning and culturally important monuments in the world.
-A true blend of Asian and Eastern European influences that you simply can’t find anywhere else.

 One of the first things you may notice while sailing around the Middle East is how diverse the landscape is.
 Oman is highly regarded for its extraordinary natural beauty, and wherever you venture to, you’ll be rewarded with stunning views.
 As you arrive into the cruise port in Muscat, situated in Northern Oman, you can gaze in awe over the Hajar Mountains, and catch a rare chance to view the majestic Mountain Gazelle.